Reading and subscribing

 Are you hiring?
 Can I work for the Mountain Home Observer?

-We are currently not hiring in full time capacity, but we are potentially looking for freelance journalists and columnists that are willing to be paid per article.
-We can not guarantee regular work at this time.
+We can not offer regular employed work at this time.
 We are also exploring a summer internship program for local high school or college students.
-Interested parties for either may send their resume to [email protected]
+Interested parties for either may send their resume to [email protected].

 Who owns the Mountain Home Observer?